 Starting off with the obvious choice, sashimi is raw sliced seafood.
-This most often includes fatty fish like tuna and salmon and mackerel, but is also made with other fish and shellfish.
+This most often includes tuna and fatty fish like salmon and mackerel, but is also made with other fish and shellfish.

 It is an important part of sushi and onigiri, but works excellently by itself.
 In Japan, people often dip sashimi in soy sauce or ponzu before eating it.

 Sashimi also made it onto our other food list: “Healthy Food From Japan“, where we cover in-depth its many health benefits, and also explore the risks.
-To summarise:

 Astaxtanthin may even promote longevity by activating FOXO-3 Genes!

 To learn more, read: Healthiest Foods For Longevity – From Genes To Greens!

 Phosphorus, Potassium and B-vitamins also support, the nervous system, musculoskeletal system, promote healthy hormone balance, reduce inflammation, improve metabolism, and help to prevent kidney stones, lower blood pressure, and more.

 Other fatty fish have similar nutritional composition, but are each unique and have different tastes entirely!
 That makes enjoying them exciting and even easier for most people.

 For example, tuna has a lower amount of omega-3s and copper, but contains higher levels of selenium and protein.

 More healthy seafood options include mackerel, cod, black cod (sablefish), and squid.